Open Music Sessions

 We are open to all genres of music, and will be guided by the preferences of people attending.
 We are expecting the open music sessions to evolve to suit all community members who wish to attend them.

-The next dates will be in Farr Hall at 8pm on 15th and 29th June.
+The next dates will be in Farr Hall at 8pm on 14th and 28th September, 5th and 26th October and 9th November

 We had a great mix of abilities and music backgrounds, and had fun making music!